 Giolotti — This is one of the most famous spots for gelato in Rome and for good reason.
 It’s the oldest and most legit.
-You first pay for your gelato, and if you’re smart you’d order a medium cone which comes rimmed with chocolate.
+You first pay for your gelato and pick your cone size — if you’re smart you’d order a medium cone which comes rimmed with chocolate.
 Choose two flavors and top it off with pana (whipped cream) for one of the dreamiest gelato experiences ever.

 Come Il Latte — This new-style gelateria has a line out the door for a reason.
-They are switching it up and the result is perfection.
+They are switching it gelato with a modern twist, and the result is perfection.
 They only use the freshest cream and raw milks to make their gelato.
 First off, order a cone.
 You get to choose if you’d like your cone to be filled with chocolate sauce or white chocolate.
 Next, you get to choose three flavors, all made with their perfect creamy gelato.
-Next, you get to choose if you’d like it to get topped off with chocolate or white chocolate sauce (which then becomes hard and crunchy) as well as a waver cookie on top.
+Next, you get to choose if you’d like it to get topped off with chocolate or white chocolate sauce (which then becomes hard and crunchy) as well as a wafer cookie on top.
 Woah.
 Every single bite of this experience is heaven, right down to the last chocolate-filled-cone bite.

 Dar Poeta — This pizza spot in Trestevere is famous for a reason.
 Their crust is PERFECT, as it achieves the magical combination of doughy yet crispy bite (not easy to do!).
 They have an extensive menu of pizza combinations as well as salads and bruschettas.
 There can be lines out the door for this spot.